theincident/theincident.github.io/_posts/2023-04-05-the-hypocrisy-of-the-us-government-s-persecution-of-julian-assange-exposing-war-crimes-and-suppressing-free-speech.md

 Despite the importance of these revelations, Assange and WikiLeaks have been vilified and persecuted by the very governments that they have exposed.
 The US government has charged Assange with violating the Espionage Act, despite the fact that he did not pass any classified information to foreign governments or endanger national security.

 Assange's case highlights the importance of a free press and the need for transparency and accountability in government.
-It is a story that must be told and one that demands the attention and action of anyone who values truth, justice, and democracy.

 ### The Corrupt Charges Against Assange